pfedick/DeckerGame/README.md

     - floater
     - lasers
     - arrows from wall
+    - locked door
+    - key (used to unlock a locked door)
+    - mushroom (white minifig with big red hat and white dots)
 - how does sound work with SDL?
 - write the audio engine
 - how to integrate sound track and sound effects into the game